 8. North Carolina A&T State University

-North Carolina A&T State University is a public and research university and a constituent institution of University of North Carolina.
+North Carolina A&T State University is a public and research university and a constituent institution of the University of North Carolina.
 The institution, located in Greensboro, was established in 1891.
 Today, it is a well-recognized for the highly respected degrees it offers, research activities, and the employable graduates it produces.
 The university offers 30 degree programs at the master’s level, enjoying success in the various disciplines.
 With “Mind and Hand” as its motto, this university continues to adapt to become a school with community-focused initiatives and one that is fit for the 21st century and beyond.

 North Carolina A&T State University’s graduate online degree programs are designed to help learners grasp the basic essentials of their respective disciplines and lay the foundation for enhancing their careers.
 Even though students may not attend the traditional face-to-face lecture sessions, the school ensures that they interact to form a community as well as the necessary social networks.
 By the time students are done with the coursework, they will have both the skills they need as well as shared experiences, ideas and lessons with peers in different locations.
 With distance learning, graduate programs are more affordable and prepare graduates better for the challenges of the future.